Company Incorporation in Singapore

 After incorporating your company in Singapore, you are eligible to open a corporate bank account in any of the local or international banks based in Singapore.
 Since most banks require account signatories and directors to be physically present in Singapore as part of the account opening procedure, you need to consult your professional corporate services provider on how to alternatively comply with the account opening requirements if you will not be able to visit the country.

 You also have to be mindful of the business licenses and permits that you have to secure before you start your business operations.
 Approval from relevant government agencies may be required for some of your proposed business activities if they are subject to regulation by government authorities.
 Educational institutes, video companies, travel agencies, moneylenders, financial advisers, banks, and import/export-related industries are some examples of businesses that need licenses to operate.

 Above all, you must comply with the statutory requirements set by ACRA and the Inland Revenue Authority of Singapore (IRAS).
 The Singapore Companies Act mandates specific annual filing requirements and formalities that are subject to strict compliance.
 Non-compliance with the mandatory requirements or late submission thereof will incur penalties or court persecution.

-If you want a more detailed enumeration of how to set up your business or company headquarters in Singapore, let our parent company, InCorp Group, help you.
-InCorp Group is the leading provider of professional corporate solutions for businesses in Singapore and delivers a one-stop service for those looking to establish their first office or expand their existing operations in the country.
-The firm specializes in company incorporation, corporate compliance, accounting, taxation, expansion advisory services, and is dedicated to supporting your business all the way from its initial conception in Singapore to its corporate growth and regional expansion in the emerging markets in Asia.
+If you want a more detailed enumeration of how to set up your business or company headquarters in Singapore, let our parent company, InCorp, help you.
+InCorp is the leading provider of professional corporate solutions for businesses in Southeast Asia and delivers a one-stop service for those looking to establish their first office or expand their existing operations in the country.
+The firm specializes in company incorporation, corporate compliance, accounting, taxation, expansion advisory services, and is dedicated to supporting your business all the way from its initial conception in Southeast Asia to its corporate growth and regional expansion in the Asia-Pacific region.